Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Carcinoid tumors have been called cancer in slow motion, because if you have a carcinoid tumor, you may have it for many years and never know it.
+Carcinoid tumors are cancerous, but have been called cancer in slow motion, because if you have a carcinoid tumor, you may have it for many years and never know it.
 In rare cases, usually after a carcinoid tumor has spread, it can cause symptoms called carcinoid syndrome.

-Fewer than 10% of people with carcinoid tumors have or develop symptoms, although that statistic may vary, based on the location of the tumor.
-Because carcinoid tumors grow so slowly, they are usually not diagnosed until after you are over 60 years old.
-Women are more likely to be diagnosed with a carcinoid tumor than men.
+Fewer than 10% of people with carcinoid tumors have or develop symptoms.
+That statistic may vary, based on the location of the tumor.
+Because carcinoid tumors grow so slowly, they are usually not diagnosed until age 55 to 65.
+Gastrointestinal carcinoid tumors are more common among black people than white people.
+Black men have a higher risk than black women.
+Among white people, men and women have the same risk.

 Experts don't know what causes carcinoid tumors.
-If you have a rare disease that runs in families called multiple endocrine neoplasia type 1, you have a higher risk of getting a carcinoid tumor.
+If you have a rare disease that runs in families called multiple endocrine neoplasia type 1 (MEN1), you have a higher risk of getting a carcinoid tumor.
 You may also increase your risk of getting this tumor by smoking.

 Here are the areas of the body where carcinoid tumors are usually found:

-Carcinoid tumors behave differently depending on how quickly they grow, if they spread to other areas of your body, and if they produce too much hormone.
+Carcinoid tumors behave differently depending on how quickly they grow, if they spread to other areas of your body, and if they make too much hormone.
 Types of carcinoid tumors include:

 Slow-growing tumors.
 These tumors are the most common type.
-They usually remain small, under about an inch wide, and don’t grow quickly or spread to other areas of the body.
+They usually remain small, under about an inch wide.
+They don’t grow quickly or spread to other areas of the body.

 Faster-growing tumors.
 These tumors may grow more rapidly, grow larger, and spread.